-For the spanish Pilot Heritage Site Level no statistics are available on local environmental issues.
+Are 494,4kg (2018) the wastes generated per capita and the recycling rates of wastes is 23.2% issues.
 Cultural Park of Río Martín is not a highly touristic area and the most significant number of tourists is concentrated in summer or during festivities such as Easter.
 The required data are not available at the level of the Cultural Park, but the information obtained from the agents involved in the area is explained point by point.

-Tourists average water consumption per day: Data on the daily water consumption of tourists are difficult to obtain.
+With regard to the sustainable mobility, in the Regional Level are the services of bikesharing, are difficult to obtain.
 Tourist accommodation does not have this data and the information we have is not at the level of the "Cultural Park" but the county level.
 The general perception in each county is that the increase in the summer season is not high.